Programme Advocating Women Scientists in STEM (PAWS)

 The projects involve partners from 14 African countries (Ethiopia, Algeria, Botswana, Côte d'Ivoire, Ghana, Malawi, Morocco, Mozambique, Namibia, Niger, Zambia, South Africa, Tanzania, Uganda).

 Support for the Pan-African University

 The BMBF has been funding the establishment of the Pan-African University since 2015.
 The initial focus was on the PAU Institute for Water, Energy and Climate Change (PAUWES).
 The BMBF, supported by African and German experts, supported a research agenda process whose recommendations were published at the beginning of 2018.
 To implement the aforementioned research agenda, the BMBF is funding a research coordinator on site in Algeria.
-As part of a BMBF project on water and energy security, the first PAUWES PhD students are being trained.

 Research networks on health innovations

 The aim of the funding measure is to sustainably strengthen Germany's cooperation with sub-Saharan African countries in health research.
 This takes into account the important role of research in improving the health situation in developing countries.

 Funding will be provided for German-African research networks that build on existing structures and take particular account of regional needs in their topics.
 The networks consist of one to two German and two to eight African partners and are coordinated by African scientists.
 Cooperation between non-university and university research or between research and care is welcomed.
 In addition to excellent research, the establishment and expansion of research capacities and the strengthening of intra-African networking are essential tasks of the networks.